Kotlin/KEEP/proposals/unsigned-types.md

 When one provides an external declaration for some native platform API (either C API or JS IDL declarations [KT-13541](https://youtrack.jetbrains.com/issue/KT-13541)) that declaration can contain unsigned types natively.
 Unsigned types in Kotlin would allow to represent such declarations without unwittingly altering their semantics by substituting unsigned integers with signed ones.

+## Non-goals

+### Non-negative integers

+While unsigned integers can only represent positive numbers and zero, it's not a goal to use them where non-negative integers are required by application domain, for example, as a type of collection size or collection index value.

+First, even in these cases using signed integers helps to detect accidental overflows and signal error conditions, such as `List.lastIndex` being -1 for an empty list or `List.indexOf` returning -1 when an element is not found in the list.

+Second, unsigned integers cannot be treated as a range-limited version of signed ones because their range of values is not a subset of the signed integers range, i.e. neither signed, nor unsigned integers are subtypes of each other.

+To reiterate, the main use case of unsigned numbers is when you need to utilize the full bit range of an integer to represent positive values.

+That is also the reason why conversion from signed values to unsigned and vice-versa works by reinterpreting the bit pattern of a number as unsigned, or as 2-complement signed respectively.

 ## Description